About

 Pilots

 Logline: Esperanza Fierro wants to become America’s greatest superhero.
-But when her immigration status gets in the way of being hired by the country’s top teams, she is forced to take a job with the only crew that will hire her, The Amazings, who are anything but amazing.
+But when her immigration status gets in the way of being hired by the country’s top teams, she is forced to take a job with the only crew that will hire her, The Amazings, who are anything but.

 2024 Yes, And Laughter Lab Fellowship